Frequently Asked Questions

 What if I apply before I have my MCAT results?

 Wayne State University School of Medicine will review your application whenever it is received.
-It will also send you a secondary application.
+We will also send you a secondary application.
 However, you will not be invited to an interview until your scores have populated.

 Do all applicants get a secondary application?